nrizvi/AUTALIC/README.md

 The dataset in this repository is encrypted for security reasons.

-After downloading the AUTALIC.zip file, enter the password: debiasai2024
+After downloading the AUTALIC.zip file, enter the password found on Naba's personal website.

 The unzipped folder contains a csv file with 2400 sentences, each labeled by three different annotators.